Skip to Content

 Nearly every single surface, including cloth, paper, wood, porcelain, plastic, canvas, metal, mirrors, glass, and a variety of other materials, can be painted using acrylic paint.

-Here is an article on 11 amazing painting surfaces for you to try out acrylic painting.
+There are many amazing painting surfaces for you to try out acrylic painting.

 tempera vs acrylic surfaces